red-hat-data-services/ods-ci/README.md

-# ODS-CI
+# ODA-CI

-ODS-CI is a framework to test Red Hat Open Data Science features and functionality using QE tiered testing.
+ODA-CI is a framework to test Red Hat Open Database Operator features and functionality using QE tiered testing.

 # Requirements